JAlcocerT/Docker/README.md

 ## :loudspeaker: Ways to Contribute

-Please feel free to fork the repository - try it out the guide for yourself and improve or add other config files.
+Try it out the guide for yourself and improve or add other config files.

 If you enjoy self-hosting any of the apps listed, I would **show appreciation directly to their creators**.
 Please check the specific project for more details on that.

 * If any of the docker-compose files or associated tutorials was helpful and you want to show gratitude:
  * Consider leaving feedback if you found some improvement / something can be explained better
  * Support additional weekends of self-hosting tinkering to bring new services to the list

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Z8Z1QPGUM)